lwade/euca-wiki/Integrating-Eutester-and-Nagios.md

     unzip eutester-admin.zip -d ~/.eucarc
     source ~/.eucarc/eucarc

-### To ensure your credentials are working, try a euca-describe-instances command
+### To ensure your credentials are working, try a euca-describe-images command
-    euca-describe-instances
+    euca-describe-images

+_This command should list the available images in your cloud_

 ## Install Eutester